Main challenges of insect farming

 Limited competitiveness

-Given these difficulties, IPIFF recently stated that it "does not claim to replace soy or fishmeal, but to offer a complementary product at a premium price".If insect meal is a high-end niche supplement, how can it significantly reduce pressure on marine biodiversity and deforestation?
+Given these challenges, the European industry syndicate IPIFF recently conceded that it "does not claim to replace soy or fish meals used in conventional farming but rather to offer a complementary product for certain farmers, at a premium price".

 Environmental challenges